pinkavat/currentMayanDate/README.md

 *Want to see the associated hieroglyphs?
 Check out [my calculator website](https://polar-gorge-17146.herokuapp.com/)!*

+*For an old Java applet date-calculation suite, see [here](https://github.com/pinkavat/MayanDateCalculator).*

 ## Installation

 Download [currentMayanDate.c](currentMayanDate.c) and compile it with any C compiler.